citp/privacy-policy-historical/m/mi/mir/mirrorcreator.com.md

-> *The following text is extracted and transformed from the mirrorcreator.com privacy policy that was archived on 2009-03-08.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20090308014441id_/http%3A//mirrorcreator.com/privacy.php) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the mirrorcreator.com privacy policy that was archived on 2009-12-27.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20091227090954id_/http%3A//www.mirrorcreator.com/p/privacy) for the most accurate reproduction.*

-# Privacy Policy
+# Privacy Policy - Mirrorcreator.com - Upload Your files to multiple hosts

+**Google Advertising Cookie**

+Google, as a third party vendor, uses cookies to serve ads on our site.
+Google's use of the DART cookie enables it to serve ads to the users based on your visit to this site and other sites on the Internet.
+You may opt out of the use of the DART cookie by visiting the [Google ad and content network privacy policy](http://www.google.com/privacy_ads.html)

 **Logging IP Addresses**